 Urine normally drains from the kidney into a tube that carries the urine down to the bladder called the ureter.
 This area of drainage is referred to as the ureteropelvic junction (UPJ).
 People can be born with a blockage that progresses later in life or can develop a blockage from stones or scar tissue at the UPJ.
-Eventually this condition can lead to the loss of kidney function.
+Eventually, this condition can lead to the loss of kidney function.

 There are many treatments for UPJ Obstruction.
 The treatments consist of dilating the UPJ, cutting the UPJ with lasers or cautery instruments, or repairing it surgically.
 The success rates vary from 25% to 95% depending on the form of therapy, with surgical reconstruction giving the best cure rates.

-I have had patients play competitive basketball 3 weeks after Robotic Pyeloplasty surgery.
+Dr. Savatta has had patients play competitive basketball 3 weeks after Robotic Pyeloplasty surgery.